Defining Mock API Endpoints to Handle HTTP Requests

 then the Calling Application must have Content-Type header set to application/json and request body must equal { "City": "New York", "State": "New York" }.

-No response will be returned by Api-On-Cloud API Server if the json doesn't match
+No response will be returned by ApiOnCloud's mock API server if the json doesn't match

 If Content-Type is application/json and